TURahim/AI_Demand_letters/BEDROCK_SETUP.md

 Replace `your-aws-access-key` and `your-aws-secret-key` with your actual AWS credentials.

-### 3. Enable Bedrock Access
+### 3. Bedrock Model Access (Automatic)

-1. **Log in to AWS Console**
-2. **Navigate to Bedrock** (search for "Bedrock" in the AWS Console)
-3. **Enable Model Access**:
-   - Go to "Model access" in the left sidebar
-   - Click "Manage model access"
-   - Enable "Claude 3.5 Sonnet v2"
-   - Click "Save changes"
-   - Wait for access to be granted (usually takes a few seconds)
+✅ **Good news**: AWS has retired the manual "Model access" page.
+All serverless foundation models are now **automatically enabled** for your AWS account.

+You no longer need to manually request or enable model access.
+Simply use the model ID and your credentials will work!

+**No action needed** - proceed to step 4.

 ### 4. Verify IAM Permissions